KianWilliam/PlgUserMultilanglog/readme.txt

 you may download the plugin at: http://www.extensions.lord121.ir/myplugins/multilanglog.html and enable it after upload to your joomla site.
-I have to add I used the advice and insight of Sergey Onichshenkov to develop this module, also in case of any question email me at: mezmer121@gmail.com or go to http://www.extensions.lord121.ir/support.html and send me a message.
+I have to add I used the advice and insight of Sergey Onichshenkov to develop this plugin, also in case of any question email me at: mezmer121@gmail.com or go to http://www.extensions.lord121.ir/support.html and send me a message.